mvolkmann/blog/src/alfred.md

 To paste a saved clipboard entry, click it or navigate to it with the up and down arrow keys and press return.

+## Music

+To play songs in the Music app, open the Alfred search box and enter "itunes".
+This will prompt for enabling access to the Music app mini player.
+Once this is done, enter "itunes" to open the mini player where a song can be selected.

+The keyword for launching the mini player can be changed to "music" in the Alfred Preferences under Features ...
+Music.

 ## Snippets

 To create snippets, open Alfred, select "Features" in the left nav,